Drxvee/archtouchpadlibinputpatch/README.md

 # archtouchpadlibinputpatch
-Patch for libinput palm exclusion zones on touchpad for arch linux
+Patch to remove libinput palm exclusion zones on touchpad for arch linux

 Usage:
 ```